rancher/ui-driver-skel/README.md

 Rancher UI driver for the [Hetzner Cloud](hetzner.de/cloud)

-## Setup

-* Fork this repository into your own account as `ui-driver-DRIVERNAME`
-  * DRIVERNAME should be the name of the driver that you would give to `docker-machine create --driver`, e.g. "mycompany", "digitalocean", "vultr", etc.
-* Update the "name" in package.json to match
-  * You should also update description, URLs, etc, but these aren't strictly required.
-* `npm install`
-* `bower install`

 ## Development

 This package contains a small web-server that will serve up the custom driver UI at `http://localhost:3000/component.js`.
 You can run this while developing and point the Rancher settings there.